Anomaly Detection with an Autoencoder

 Key Highlights

-• F-score of 0.9912 — near-perfect performance on this dataset
+• F-score of 0.9912, near-perfect for this dataset

-• Accuracy of 98.62% — excellent generalization
+• Accuracy of 98.62%, with strong generalization

-• Minimalist symmetric architecture — 9 → 6 → 9 with ReLU
+• Minimalist symmetric architecture: 9 → 6 → 9 with ReLU

 • Stable convergence reached by epoch 76 out of 80